Bridport - Dorset

 There were around 30 licensed public (beer) houses in Bridport.

-1746 Chapel built in Barrack Street, later to become a Temperance Hall, then the Lyric Theatre.
+1746 Chapel built in Stake Lane (Barrack Street), later to become a Temperance Hall, a Liberal Hall, Electric Palace Cinema then the Lyric Theatre.

 1768 The Dissenters Academy was built in East Street, later to become the Bridge House Hotel.